-During fiscal year 2021, we recorded \$13.3 million in restructuring charges, net of reversals, related to our 2019/2020 actions.
-These charges consisted of severance and related costs for the reduction of approximately 360 positions and asset impairment charges at numerous locations across our company, primarily reflecting actions in our LGM and RBIS reportable segments.
-The actions in our LGM reportable segment were primarily associated with consolidations of operations in North America and its graphics business in Europe, in part in response to COVID-19.
-The actions in our RBIS reportable segment were primarily related to global headcount and footprint reduction, with some actions accelerated and expanded in response to COVID-19.
-During fiscal year 2020, we recorded \$56 million in restructuring charges, net of reversals, related to our 2019/2020 actions.
-These charges consisted of severance and related costs for the reduction of approximately 2,160 positions, as well as asset impairment charges.
-Our activities related to our 2019/2020 actions began in the fourth quarter of fiscal year 2019 and continued through fiscal year 2021.
+During 2022, we recorded \$7.3 million in restructuring charges, net of reversals, related to our 2019/2020 actions.
+These charges consisted of severance and related costs for the reduction of approximately 830 positions and asset impairment charges at numerous locations across our company, reflecting actions in both our reportable segments.
+The actions in our Materials Group reportable segment were primarily associated with consolidations of its operations in North America and its graphics business in Europe, in part in response to COVID-19.
+The actions in our Solutions Group reportable segment were primarily related to global headcount and footprint reduction, with some actions accelerated and expanded in response to COVID-19.
+During 2021, we recorded \$13.3 million in restructuring charges, net of reversals, related to our 2019/2020 actions.
+These charges consisted of severance and related costs for the reduction of approximately 360 positions, as well as asset impairment charges.
+Our activities related to our 2019/2020 actions began in the fourth quarter of fiscal year 2019 and continued through fiscal year 2022.

 Impact of Cost Reduction Actions

-In both fiscal years 2021 and 2020, we realized approximately \$65 million, in savings from restructuring, net of transition costs, primarily from our 2019/2020 actions.
+In 2022 and 2021, we realized approximately \$26 million and \$65 million, respectively, in savings from restructuring, net of transition costs, primarily related to our 2019/2020 actions.